Quick succotash recipe helps you enjoy corn and beans in a jiffy.

 Do you have a real desire to take virtually no medication, and consult your doctor less than once a year?
 Then it's time to start growing your own veggies; start with pole beans, rather than limas, and ordinary spinach, or Swiss chard.
 They are the easiest, and require very little care.

 Quick succotash recipe is very simple if you grow your own limas; or you can cheat and use canned butter beans, but check first how much salt, sugar and preservatives they are loaded with.

 This is not banting food, but it's interesting that I've been enjoying fresh corn from the garden all summer long and not put on a pound.
-It's all about the balance of the meal; eat plenty of salads, veggies and fruit and you won't have a problem with your weight.
+It's all about the balance of the meal, and when those starches were reaped; eat plenty of salads, veggies and fruit and you won't have a problem with your weight.

-It's the refined starches that are the problem.
+It's the refined starches that are the problem in the main.

 Having picked and shucked the ear of corn, and podded the lima beans, it takes about twenty minutes from start to finish to complete this quick succotash recipe.

 How to grow corn is not a lesson that any country bumpkin will need, but perhaps you're an urban dweller like me with a large vegetable garden.

 Not many foods beat a fresh ear of corn straight from the garden, either in terms of taste or health.
 Three days old from the green grocer and you have something very dull.

 Growing limas may be more mysterious, but in fact it's no more difficult that pole beans; they just have a long growing season, and you have to be patient.